A Guide to Travel while having a Full-Time Job

-We all want to get on a plane from time to time so instead of taking International trips that can take hours of traveling, why not take a local flight that will only be two to three hours; depending where you off too.
-That way you get to explore other provinces or states and, get that traveller experience.
+We all want to get on a plane from time to time so instead of taking International trips that can take hours of traveling, why not take a local flight that will only be two to three hours; depending on where you off too.
+That way you get to explore other provinces or states and, get that traveler experience.

 4. Extend your business trips

 If you travel frequently for work, then definitely ask to extend your trip and take a vacation; preferably over a weekend.
-The ticket is paid for but you’ll probably will have to pay extra for lodging which in fairness won’t be much.
+The ticket is paid for but you’ll probably have to pay extra for lodging which in fairness won’t be much.

 5. One day stays